tlvince/tlvince.github.io/_drafts/lambdaless.md

 [apigs3ireq]: /assets/img/api-gateway-s3-integration-request.png
 [apigs3ireqth]: /assets/img/th/api-gateway-s3-integration-request.png 'API Gateway S3 Integration Request'

-Create an IAM role that has a policy that has `s3:GetObject` permission on your `<bucket>/<prefix>` and Trust Relationship that allows API Gateway to assume it and that's it; switch to the test view, click "test" and you should see the contents of your JSON object in the response body:
+Create an IAM role that has a policy that has `s3:GetObject` permission on your `<bucket>/<prefix>` and a Trust Relationship that allows the API Gateway to assume it to be so.
+Now all you need to do is switch to the test view, click "test" and you should see the contents of your JSON object in the response body:

 [![API Gateway S3 Request][apigs3resth]][apigs3res]